sathwikbs/YoloV4-Car-Person-Detection/README.md

 height = 416 (these can be any multiple of 32, 416 is standard, you can sometimes improve results by making value larger like 608 but will slow down training)

-max_batches = (# of classes) * 2000 (but no less than 6000 so if you are training for 1, 2, or 3 classes it will be 6000, however detector for 5 classes would have max_batches=10000)
+max_batches = (# of classes) * 2000 (but no less than 6000 so if you are training for 1, 2, or 3 classes it will be 6000

 steps = (80% of max_batches), (90% of max_batches) (so if your max_batches = 10000, then steps = 8000, 9000)